Acrobat Ants

 Habits of Acrobat Ants

 Acrobat ants (Crematogaster ashmeadi) are predominantly arboreal, establishing nests in trees and decaying wood.
 In the coastal plain pine forests of northern Florida, they are the dominant arboreal ant species, comprising 80-90% of the ant population in these ecosystems.
-Typically, each tree hosts a single colony, often occupying cavities created by other insects, such as cossid moth larvae and bark beetles.

 5 Ways To Prevent Acrobat Ants in Your Home